Data Reliability Scoring: Conclusion

 \section{Conclusion}

 We introduce the Gram determinant score --- a metric that intuitively measures the volume of class-conditional observation distributions.
-Under mild independence assumptions, it exactly preserves exact‑match and Blackwell dominant orderings and closely approximates Hamming orderings.
-We develop plug-in and stratified-matching estimators with finite‑sample guarantees and extend the method to continuous or structured spaces via kernel embeddings.
-Experiments on synthetic data, CIFAR-10 embeddings, and employment data demonstrated its effectiveness.
+Under mild independence assumptions, it exactly preserves exact-match and Blackwell orderings and closely approximates Hamming orderings.
+We develop plug-in and stratified-matching estimators with finite-sample guarantees and extend the method to continuous or structured spaces via kernel embeddings.
+Experiments on synthetic data, CIFAR-10 embeddings, and employment data demonstrate its effectiveness.

-Looking ahead, it's interesting to design scalable estimators for high-dimensional or continuous label domains using dimensionality-reduction (e.g., PCA, DPP sampling) and learned encoders.
+Looking ahead, it is interesting to design scalable estimators for high-dimensional or continuous label domains using dimensionality-reduction (e.g., PCA, DPP sampling) and learned encoders.
 Moreover, we conjecture that other singular-value–based criteria can also serve as reliability scores. \Cref{app:alternative_score} briefly discusses additional candidates beyond the Gram determinant score and reports synthetic-data experiments evaluating them.
 However, formal guarantees remain to be established; each candidate will require tailored analysis to show it preserves the relevant reliability orderings.
 In real-world settings, the Gram determinant score is applicable wherever labels are noisy or manipulated -- for example, by detecting incoherent star ratings in product reviews -- and could help platforms like Amazon and Yelp enhance consumer protection.